Fletcher Hunt

-Fletcher Hunt (born 26 December 2005) is an Australian professional rugby league footballer who plays as a er for the Newcastle Knights in the National Rugby League.
+Fletcher Hunt (born 26 December 2005) is an Australian professional rugby league footballer who plays as a and er for the Newcastle Knights in the National Rugby League.

 Background

 Born in Warren, New South Wales, Hunt played his junior rugby league for the Warren Bulldogs, before being signed by the Newcastle Knights.
 Hunt is also of Indigenous Australian descent.

 Playing career

 Early years

 Hunt spent some time with the Western Rams before rising through the ranks for the Newcastle Knights.

 2025

 In round 11 of the 2025 NRL season, Hunt made his NRL debut for Newcastle against the Parramatta Eels.
 On 13 June, Newcastle announced that Hunt had re-signed with the club until the end of the 2027 season.

 Hunt played 12 games for Newcastle in the 2025 NRL season which saw the club finish last on the table and claim the Wooden Spoon.